kmdlogic/kmd-logic-cpr-console-sample/README.md

 Example -
  [Datafordeler (Events)](https://confluence.datafordeler.dk/pages/viewpage.action?pageId=17137834#H%C3%A6ndelserp%C3%A5Datafordeleren-Brugsscenarier)

-- Subscribe To The Events By CPR number or by PersonId In Order to recieve events, you must subscribe with the `SubscriptionId` and `ConfigurationId` and the `CPR number` or by `CPR Person ID`  for which the events needs to be received.
+- Subscribe to the events by CPR Number or by Person Id In order to receive events you must subscribe using the CPR number or CPR Person ID of the individual.

-- Unsubscribe By CPR number or by PersonId
+- Unsubscribe by CPR Number or by Person Id
-To Stop receiveing the events, you must unsubscribe the previously created subscription either with `CPR number` or `CPR Person ID`.
+To stop receiving the events you must unsubscribe the previously created subscription using the CPR number or CPR Person ID of the individual.

-- Get Events
+- Get filtered events
-To fetch the events for which you have subscribed, use Get Events along with your SubscriptionId and ConfigurationId and the desired time period.
+To fetch the events for which you have subscribed, use Get filtered Events along with your SubscriptionId and ConfigurationId and the desired time period.

 NOTE: While every attempt is made to keep the generated random data consistent, this is **not guaranteed**.
 If you need a reliable response, please use a well-known test or request for a suitable one to be added.